Campus Connections is no longer accepting applications for the Fall 2023 semester. The application for Spring 2024 will be available in October.

 Be part of the Campus Connections mentoring program.

-Campus Connections is a 3-credit upper division course (HDFS 470A), and a powerful campus-based therapeutic mentoring program for youth, ages 10-18, who are at risk for not reaching their full potential.
+Campus Connections is a 3-credit upper division course (HDFS 470A), and a powerful campus-based therapeutic mentoring program for youth ages 10-18.
 In our program, youth are paired in one-on-one mentoring relationships with undergraduate Colorado State University students.

 CSU students from approximately 90 majors participate in Campus Connections as mentors or mentor coaches.
 Human Development and Family Studies undergraduates (and other majors) can also complete their internship with Campus Connections.
 Most undergraduate students begin their involvement serving as mentors and many return for multiple semesters participating in the Campus Connection’s leadership track.
 In addition to undergraduate students, graduate students in the HDFS department’s Marriage and Family Therapy program provide therapy to mentees during the program.

 Campus Connections mentors serve as positive role models to their mentees and many develop strong bonds throughout the program.
 Student mentors are part of a dynamic team designed to provide academic, social, and wellness support to youth mentees.
 Students attend a weekly lab session from 3:30 – 9:30 p.m.
 Youth mentees participate from 4:30 – 8:30 p.m., arriving an hour after and leaving an hour before mentors, mentor coaches, and instructors, which allows time to prepare for and wrap up the evening.

 Each week mentors take a 30-minute walk on campus with their mentee, spend an hour assisting their mentee with homework and study skills, have dinner together with other pairs in mentor families, participate in a variety of pro-social activities that challenge both the youth and the mentors to try new things.
 Mentors also have the opportunity to lead activities such as sports, art, and music, etc.